Stunning vistas and artistic corners make Folkestone a great destination to visit

 Folkestone’s Harbour Arm is a food, drink and entertainment destination, with an array of street food huts cooking up home-made burgers and pancakes to Greek mezze served from a double decker bus!
 For outstanding views, head to the Champagne bar in the Grade II listed Lighthouse at the end of the Harbour Arm.

-The Creative Quarter is based in the historic heart of Folkestone, close to the sea from which you can see France.
-The Creative Quarter comprises of The Old High Street, a winding cobbled lane lined with independent shops, and Tontine Street, a busy thoroughfare linking Folkestone Harbour with the centre of the town.
-It is inhabited by hundreds of creative people ranging from designers to makers, from artists to musicians and these people create a community that supports each other’s creativity and businesses, which in turn enables the community to flourish and grow.
+The Creative Quarter is based in the historic heart of Folkestone and comprises The Old High Street, a winding cobbled lane lined with independent shops, art studios and galleries, and Tontine Street, a busy thoroughfare linking Folkestone Harbour with the centre of the town on which you’ll also find the arts and entertainment venue Folkestone Quarterhouse, the town’s cultural hub.

 Located on the Old High Street in the Creative Quarter, Steep Street CoffeeHouse is the perfect place for any stop off.
 Inspired by Parisian book cafes, the walls of this unique coffee house are lined with books meaning that it is easy to while away your time in here, particularly when served with speciality coffee and home-made cake.